 From the Colosseum to the Chrysler building, get a dose of inspiration from 20 of the world's most famous buildings.

-We've selected the 20 most famous buildings in the world, and explain a bit about why they deserve to be in the list.
+We've selected the 22 of the most famous buildings in the world, and explain a bit about why they deserve to be in the list.
 Whenever we travel to far-flung places, we're attracted to the famous buildings.
 It's not that most of us have a deep interest in the technicalities of architecture.
 It's more about how the designs of these buildings reflect the era and culture in which they were built.

 Much like a photograph, architectural designs record details of specific moments in time.
 But unlike an photograph, physical structures go on to have a life of their own, becoming a central and functional part of countless people's lives for hundreds, if not thousands of years after they were built.
 Here we have picked 20 of the most famous building designs from around the world which you can find inspiration simply by visiting them and discovering their historical background.